-“Well not always, they sometimes fall off branches,” Anna interjected, looking left and right for an opening in the queue of traffic, “that doesn’t seem too clever.”
+“Well not always, they sometimes fall off branches,” Emily interjected, looking left and right for an opening in the queue of traffic, “that doesn’t seem too clever.”

 “Okay, I suppose, but see, a fall doesn’t kill an ant, does it?
 You could drop an ant from the roof of a house and the fall would in no way prove fatal.”
-Chloe said as she checked in both directions also.
+Chloe said as she double-checked both directions too.